Striking Vipers: Reception

 Some reviewers found the characterisation to be lacking.
 Reynolds wanted to "understand the characters a little more" and Handlen said the episode "never quite gets under the surface" of them.
 Abad-Santos went further, saying that Danny and Karl seem to "exist just to raise points and get us to the end of a thought-provoking argument, rather than as people in a meaningful story".
 Bramesco and Power said that, respectively, the pair had "zero demonstrated chemistry", and are not convincing with their "supposed transcendent charge".
 In contrast, Fiona Sturges of The Independent praised the "nuanced depiction of marriage, parenthood" and their consequent "erosion of spontaneity", and Handlen saw Danny, Karl and Theo as being given "a measure of dignity and compassion they might not have found on other shows".

 Critical comments about the acting and directing were positive.
 Stubbs reviewed the all-black cast as further establishing Black Mirror as "a bastion of diversity ... not as a box-ticking exercise".
-Handlen and Mellor found the performances "solid" and "strong", respectively, with Mellor praising Danny and Roxie in particular.
+Handlen and Mellor found the performances "solid" and "strong", respectively, with Mellor praising Mackie and Klementieff in particular.
 Handlen wrote that Abdul-Mateen "is terrific as Karl, selling the character's charm and enthusiasm and just absolutely landing the heartbreak".
 Ahr said that Beharie's acting was "as expressive as they come".
 Vorel also praised Mackie, Abdul-Mateen and Beharie.
 Handlen praised Harris's direction, analysing that the shots often position Danny and Karl in "traditional fighting game poses".
 Mellor and Sims praised the filming style and scenery of the in-game scenes, with the former commenting that Harris "successfully created two totally different textures for each world".